AvolitesLtd/TitanManual/website/versioned_docs/version-16.0/controlling-fixtures/fixture-groups.md

     This is also the case if a group has been used in a pixel effect.
     Titan shows a warning message.

-## Fixture Order and Fixture Layout in Groups
+## Fixture Order and Fixture Layout in groups

-Fixtures in a group are stored with a selection order, which is used with Shapes, Fan, and Overlap.
-You can also store a 2D position layout for fixture groups, giving the actual physical location of fixtures for use with Shapes or Pixel Mapper effects or when selecting fixtures using patterns.
-The 2D layout is also used when creating Layout screens as described in the next section.
+Fixtures in a group are stored with a two-dimensional position layout which is used by Shapes and Pixel Mapper.
+Initially fixtures are arranged in a row in the order you selected them when you created the group, but you can edit this to reflect the actual physical location of fixtures.
+The horizontal (X) position of each fixture is used to create a Fixture Order which the console uses with Fan and Overlap.

+You can edit fixture positions in the group either by Fixture Order or by the Group Layout editor, but remember that the fixture order is set by the x-position of the fixture so changing one will automatically change the other.

+The Group Layout can also be used when creating Layout screens as described in the next section.

 ### Fixture Order